mlzarathustra/ondes/VOICE.md

  - **midi** - tell which type(s) of MIDI message this component should receive.
 Possibilities are listed below.

+ - **detune** - cents relative to the base frequency.
+100 cents equals a half step, so adding detune plus offset you can choose any frequency relative to the base.
+May be positive or negative.

+ - **offset** - number of half steps to offset the frequency from the base. -12 is down an octave.
+6 is a tritone.
+Dust off your music theory books!

  - **type** - what type of component this is.
 These values may be found in the `ComponentMaker` switch.
 Currently options are:
     - wave - wave generator
     - env - envelope generator
     - mixer - a junction between voices
+    - limiter - keeps a signal from overflowing

    More will follow in the future.
  - **shape** - specific to the wave generator.
 Other components may have the same label but with different possible values.